Xiangyan93/Chem-Graph-Kernel-Machine/run/README.md

 ## Kernel Computation in Blocks
 For large data sets, it is convenient to calculate the kernel matrix in blocks and then concatenate them.
-A example is given for fresolv data sets.
+A example is given for freesolv data sets.

 1. Compute a sub-block of kernel matrix.
     ```